FrancoCastro1990/devfocus/README.md

 **Built with ❤️ using Tauri, React, and TypeScript**

-*DevFocus - Stay focused, track progress, earn rewards*
+*DevFocus - Stay focused, track progress, earn rewards, level up your skills* 🚀